hixio-mh/angular-build/README.md

 ## angular-build.json config file

 The main configuration file to build your angular project.
-The following is an example config.
+The following is an example configuration for angular app(s).

 ```<language>
 {